Available for Interviews: Nadine Levitt

 -

-- There has been a lot of overwhelming news lately—whether it be the war in Ukraine, social justice issues, examples of cruelty or dehumanization, increased crime, etc.
+- We often see and hear about a lot of overwhelming news—whether it be the war in the Middle East, mass shootings, social justice issues, examples of cruelty or dehumanization, increased crime, etc.

 -

 - Should we be shielding our kids from the news?
 Not necessarily.
-Clearly what content is appropriate for your kids is a very personal choice, and I fully support that, but if you do choose to share some of the news with your kids you may see an upside in the development of empathy and more sophisticated development of emotional intelligence.
-In order to develop empathy, we need to offer opportunities for growth in perspectives.
+What content is appropriate for your kids is a personal choice, and I fully support that.
+However, you may choose to share some of the news with your kids.
+In that case, you may see an upside in the development of empathy and a more sophisticated development of emotional intelligence.
+To develop empathy, we need to offer opportunities for growth in perspectives.

 - But one thing to be aware of is overwhelm—overwhelm is that helpless feeling we get when other big emotions start to drown out our nervous system.
-It makes us reactive instead of responsive and completely shuts down our ability to problem-solve.
+It makes us reactive instead of responsive and completely shuts down our problem-solving ability.

 - But working with the news can help us model how to process those big emotions.
 Ask kids to think about how certain news makes them feel, what those emotions might be signposting, and how to leverage the messages behind emotions to act in meaningful ways.